 Take two gray fox cubs that need a home and one family of tender-hearted animal lovers.
 Put them together, and you’ve got a charming menagerie that includes horses, dogs, a grumpy cat, turtles, two little boys, frogs, mice and birds.

 A Fox in the Family is Jane King’s reminiscences about life with a smart, funny, wild animal with loads of personality.
 Jane and her husband Jim were known for rescuing and rehabbing animals on their farm in Indiana.
 So when a neighbor salvaging an old barn discovered a family of foxes under the dilapidated structure, he knew whom to call.

 The Kings went home with two cubs, promptly named Frisky and Friendly by their young sons.
 Unfortunately, Friendly did not make it, succumbing to a mysterious malady, but Frisky went on to become a member of the family, accepted by everyone except the cat.
 Frisky and his best friend, the terrier, Bandit, managed to get into all kinds of trouble, including breaking their legs at the same time in a dust-up with the horses.
-Their favorite playtime activity was a rousing game of snatch-the-tennis-ball, and they spent hours playing before collapsing together on the sofa to nap.Their other favorite sleeping place was under the covers with the boys.To read more, log in (above) or click to subscribe.
+Their favorite playtime activity was a rousing game of snatch-the-tennis-ball, and they spent hours playing before collapsing together on the sofa to nap.Their other favorite sleeping place was under the covers with the boys.To read more, a subscription is required.
+Log in or click here to subscribe.